 It seems to me that when something goes wrong why not blame those who are responsible.
 Blame the engineers for making bad designs or drivers for not paying attention.
 Or blame the people using drugs and alcohol that impair judgment.
 In the example above why not accept the fact that homes get flooded in flood zones?
 The only thing stopping us is GREED.
 We don’t want to spend the money to move the poor and sick when tragedy occurs (GREED).
 We don’t want to build better escape routes (GREED).
 We don’t want to create state of the art early warning systems at every location (GREED).
 Money seems to be more important than human life but does our love of money get blamed?
 Nope!

-I don’t say any of this to defend God because he doesn’t need any of us defending him.
+I don’t say any of this to defend God because God doesn’t need any of us running defense.
 I say this because it’s nonsensical for us to pass the buck by blaming God and not fixing our problems and taking responsibility.

-This is the last entry in my series on “10 things I learned when I became a Christian”.
-For those wondering, I am still a Christain and I love God.
-I simply wanted to share my experience with those willing to listen.
+This is the last entry in my series on “10 things I learned when I became a religious”.